Non-Antipsychotic Treatments for Alzheimer's Behavioral Issues

 Treatment Options for Extreme Cases

-In some cases, dementia-related behaviors create danger for the patient and caregiver that must be controlled in order to achieve safety even if this requires off-label use of a medication with potentially severe adverse effects.
-Although less fully studied, some disruptive behaviors in people with dementia have been controlled through the use of adrenergic blockers, e.g. prazosin (Minipress); synthetic tetrahydrocannabinol (dronabinol [Marinol]); and testosterone blockers such as cyproterone (Androcur).
-Pain relievers including opiates have also been explored in this role.
+In some cases, dementia-related behaviors create danger for the patient and caregiver that must be controlled in order to achieve safety, even if this requires off-label use of a medication with potentially severe adverse effects.
+Although less fully studied, some disruptive behaviors in people with dementia have been controlled through the use of adrenergic blockers, e.g., prazosin (Minipress); synthetic tetrahydrocannabinol (dronabinol [Marinol]), and testosterone blockers such as cyproterone (Androcur).
+Pain relievers, including opiates, have also been explored in this role.
 Increasing public concern about opiate misuse, however, would be a relative contraindication for the use of one of these stronger pain relievers.
-The safe and appropriate use of these more extreme agents, as well as that of electroconvulsive therapy (ECT), are mentioned here but will not be reviewed in any depth, though each approach has been supported by appropriate research data.
+The safe and appropriate use of these more extreme agents, as well as that of electroconvulsive therapy (ECT), are mentioned here but will not be reviewed in any depth, though appropriate research data have supported each approach.

 Non-Medication Alternatives